Global Chart Report

 Outside the Top 40 waiting among

-no.53 and Lady Antebellum's 'Bartender' at no.55 for their first appearance on the big list.
-Our
+Plane' at no.53 for their first appearance on the big list.

 COMPLETE GLOBAL TRACK CHART